What is the mortgage stress test?

 Total Debt Service Ratio (TDS) – TDS measures your ability to afford your mortgage while being able to meet your projected housing costs and existing debt obligations you have.
 Most lenders recommend that no more than 44% of your income should go towards housing costs and debt obligations.

 To pass the stress test and qualify for a mortgage, all applicants must be within the GDS and TDS thresholds set by the lender.
 The CHMC recommends that GDS and TDS thresholds be set to 35% and 42% respectfully.
-But given a mortgage applicant's credit history, lenders are free to adjust the GDS and TDS thresholds within a reasonable range.
+However, given a mortgage applicant's credit history, lenders are free to adjust the GDS and TDS thresholds within a reasonable range.

 How can I pass the stress test?